What are your goals? What is your vision in life?

-While speaking about your goals, it is essential that your short terms goals are interrelated with long term goals.
+While speaking about your goals, your short terms goals must be interrelated with long term goals.
 Your short term ambitions must act as stepping ladders towards the achievements of your long term goals.
 Also, your goals and career vision must be related to the job that you are interviewing.

 5. Stay focused do not get distracted or confused:

 Always know what you should speak first and what last.
-Maybe your answer might not seem perfect to the interviewer, but try to deliver an answer that is well organized.
-Don’t mix your goals or don’t add a single goal to any lists of short term and long term.
+Maybe your answer might not seem perfect to the interviewer, but try to deliver a well organized answer.
+Don’t mix your goals or don’t add a single goal to any list of short term and long term.
 Give an answer that seems well planned to the interviewer.

-The interviewer may have asked this question to investigate your commitment or interest towards his company.
-Obviously, you will not work in the company forever, but it is vital that the employer sees your interest and drive towards working for the company.
+The interviewer may have asked this question to investigate your commitment or interest in his company.
+You will not work in the company forever, but it is vital that the employer sees your interest and drive towards working for the company.

-Make sure that the interviewer believes that you are really ambitious and you will not leave the job, no matter what the circumstances are.
+Make sure that the interviewer believes that you’re ambitious and you’ll not leave the job, no matter what the circumstances are.
 Make him believe that you are serious not only about getting hired to the job but also about achieving your goals.
-This is because interviewers always want to hire job seekers who are serious about the company as well as their personal career.
+This is because interviewers always want to hire job seekers who are serious about the company as well as their career.

 8. Show Enthusiasm while answering:

 Exhibit your enthusiasm towards getting hired for this job.
 Make it clear that you are very much motivated and excited to get this job right now.
-You’re enthusiastic and your confidence will give the interviewer the assurance that you are a person who will deliver best and will be assigned the task properly and will deliver quality work.
+You’re enthusiastic and your confidence will assure the interviewer that you are a person who will deliver the best and will be assigned the task properly and will deliver quality work.

 So your self-confidence and Enthusiastic nature will give a good impression to the interviewer and the chances are that he may get so impressed that he may give you an offer letter right away.

 9. Set a time limit for your answer: